What is a Further Education College and what courses do they offer?

 - Vocational subjects - these are related to a broad subject area such as business, health and social care, etc. - so they can lead to a large variety of employment areas or university courses.

-- Practical Vocational Courses (often now called technical or professional programmes) that lead to specific jobs such as hairdressing, plumbing, or engineering.
+- Practical Vocational Courses that lead to specific jobs such as hairdressing, plumbing, or engineering.

 - T Levels- new 2 year job-related qualifications equivalent to three A Levels.